 Wearing safety gear, riding with caution and skill, avoiding reckless maneuvers, and surrounding yourself with other safe motorcycle riders – not daredevils – are the right kind of precautions to take so that you can enjoy your time on your motorcycle and keep yourself and those around you safe.

-Christensen Law – The Michigan Motorcycle Accident Attorney Who Gets Results
+Christensen Law – The Motorcycle Accident Lawyer in Michigan Who Gets Results

 At Christensen Law, we have great sympathy for anyone who is injured in a motorcycle accident.
 There are many circumstances that can cause a motorcycle accident to occur, including poor road conditions, bad weather, blind spots, construction zones, motorcycle malfunction, and the actions of motor vehicle operators around you, including drunk, distracted, or inexperienced drivers.